NAGAJYOTHILUKKA/HackerRank-SQL-Solutions/README.md

 # HackerRank-SQL-Solutions
-SQL Solutions are coded using MYSQL and ORACLE
+SQL Solutions are coded using both MYSQL and ORACLE